collinalexbell/daemon.life/index.md

 This robot got >3000 upvotes on [reddit](https://www.reddit.com/r/shittyrobots/comments/6pokmo/i_turned_a_1997_ty_beanie_baby_into_a_shitty_robot/)

-There are several things going for this robot as a medium for distributing daemon.life to users.
+There are several things going for this robot as a medium for distributing edencybernetics.life to users.

 1. TY Beanie Babies are already a viral meme.
 2. They are cheap to get.
 They are much cheaper than 3d printing a robot body.